 Introduction

-The western world has vigorouly-pursued austerity driven policy measures, creating a vacuum for rising inequality (Oxfam, 2013).
-This austerity policy approach has grown, even though, as Krugman (2015) aptly notes, that all of the economic research that allegedly supported the austerity push has been discredited.
-Research on the impact of austerity has shown that it has had major implications for society on areas including health (Cooper and Whyte, 2017), inequality (Atkinson et al, 2015), homelessness (Loopstra et al 2014) and education (Dorling, 2016).
-Whilst there has been much research on austerity and the community (see O’Hara, 2014), there has been very limited research on community sport in this austerity period, which is surprising given sports role in education, health and community cohesion.
+It is difficult to pinpoint a particular moment in time when austerity was unleashed, but September 2007 and the commencement of the financial crash, was perhaps the catalyst.
+Since then, predominantly western Governments have vigorously-pursued austerity driven policy measures, creating a vacuum for rising inequality (Oxfam, 2013).
+This austerity policy approach has grown and continues to be pursued, even though, as Krugman (2015) aptly notes, that all of the economic research that allegedly supported the austerity push has been discredited,.
+Research on the impact of austerity has shown that it has had major implications for society on areas including health (Cooper & Whyte, 2017), inequality (Atkinson et al, 2015), homelessness (Loopstra et al 2014) and education (Dorling, 2016).
+Whilst there has been much research on austerity and the community (see O’Hara, 2014), there has been very limited research on community sport in this austerity period (Parnell, Millward & Spracklen, 2017), which is ironic, given sport’s role in education, health and community cohesion (Coalter et al., 2007; Kelly, 2011; Hunt et al., 2014; Collins and Kay, 2014).

-As Anstead (2017) discusses in his extensive discussion of the ideas that drive austerity politics, austerity itself is both a technical and a normative concept.
-It exists as the subject of economic theory, and as a political ideology pursued usually, but not exclusively, by right-wing governments.
-Debate takes place at the abstract level, and in terms of the felt impact of political policy on individuals, communities and organisations.
+As Anstead (2017) notes in his extensive discussion of the ideas that drive austerity politics, austerity itself is both a technical and a normative concept.
+It exists as the subject of economic theory and as a political ideology pursued usually, but not exclusively, by right leaning governments.
 Austerity involves the reduction of public spending, which often results in an increased reliance on the private sector.
-Since 2010, austerity policies have been pursued in the United States of America, the Eurozone and the United Kingdom (UK) (The International Monetary Fund, 2016).
-This article discusses the impact of austerity policies on the management strategies of the non-profit community sport sector in England
+Since 2010, austerity policies have been pursued most extensively, in the United States of America, the Eurozone and the United Kingdom (UK) (The International Monetary Fund, 2016).
+This article discusses the impact of austerity policies on the management strategies of the non-profit community sport sector in England, given that the sector is often overlooked.